echobot/angularphp/README.md

 ### PHP

 The `Echobot\AngularPHP\Endpoints\PHPBuiltIn` class can be used to serve requests based on the `$_SERVER` global variable, which includes most old frameworks and PHP's built-in command-line web server.

+### Other Frameworks

+One can use the `Echobot\AngularPHP\Endpoints\PHPBuiltIn` as an example to see how the endpoint class extends the `AngularPHP` class in order to improve the ease of use for a given framework.
+Using this example, creating a new endpoint for an unsupported framework should be relatively simple.

 ## Example